What is SBAR in Nursing?

 Example #1:

-Emergency nurse using SBAR framework regarding a pediatric patient admitted with vomiting and abdominal pain
+An emergency nurse uses the SBAR framework regarding a pediatric patient admitted with vomiting and abdominal pain

 Here is how the nurse would quickly provide information to the pediatrician:

-A (Assessment): Julia looks pale, is febrile, and is experiencing increased pain, vomiting, and diarrhea since her time of admission.
+A (Assessment): Julia looks pale, is febrile, and has been experiencing increased pain, vomiting, and diarrhea since her time of admission.

-R (Recommendation): I believe that Julia should be given intravenous fluids and that an ultrasound should be considered in order to determine whether she has appendicitis.
+R (Recommendation): I believe that Julia should be given intravenous fluids and that an ultrasound should be considered to determine whether she has appendicitis.

 Example #2:

-Evening nurse using SBAR report to convey information to morning shift nurse regarding patient admitted from nursing home
+An evening nurse uses SBAR to convey information to the morning shift nurse regarding a patient admitted from a nursing home.

 S (Situation): Mr. Goldring is an 83-year-old male in room 212, admitted last night at 23:20.
 Arrived via ambulance from Woods Manor North Nursing Home where he reportedly fell out of bed.

 B (Background): Mr. Goldring is diabetic and has mild dementia.
-All of his supporting documentation has been entered into his chart, including a DNR.
-Family was notified of the fall by the nursing home and I contacted his daughter with an update shortly after she was admitted.
+His supporting documentation, including a DNR, has been entered into his chart.
+The family was notified of the fall by the nursing home, and I contacted his daughter with an update shortly after she was admitted.
 Expect family to arrive this morning to meet with physician.

 A (Assessment): Diagnostic X-rays reveal hip fracture, physical examination shows bruising on thigh, skin intact.
-Patient reports mild pain, morphine administered at 01:00 by ER staff.
+The patient reports mild pain, and morphine was administered at 01:00 by ER staff.

 R (Recommendation): Physician consultation with surgeon scheduled for this morning.
-Continue monitoring for pain, follow-up with surgeon regarding next steps.
+Continue monitoring for pain and follow up with a surgeon regarding the next steps.

 History of SBAR